t-kuester/sokoban/README.md

 and thus decided to move this to its own repo and give it a bit more polish.

 It has a super-minimalistic UI, but it can read arbitrary Sokoban level files and keep a record of what level has been solved in how many moves.
-Also, it featurse some amount of "planning", not only for finding the path to a certain location, but also for planning the "push-path" for moving a single crate to a new location.
+Also, it features some amount of "planning", not only for finding the path to a certain location, but also for planning the "push-path" for moving a single crate to a new location.
 This does not make the puzzles any easier, but it makes the game much less tedious